-In Fall 2016, there were 289 full-time faculty and 62 part-time faculty at East Stroudsburg University.
-75.1% of the full-time faculty are tenured or on tenure track, and 91% held the doctorate or other terminal degree.
-Our student to faculty ratio is 22-1.
+In Fall 2017, there were 241 full-time faculty and 89 part-time faculty at East Stroudsburg University.
+Of these, 91% have earned the highest degree offered in their professional field.
+Our student to faculty ratio is 20-1.

 How many degrees did East Stroudsburg University award in the 2016 - 2017 year?

 In 2016 - 2017 there were 1,438 Baccalaureate and 369 Master's degree awarded.

 What are the most popular undergraduate degree programs at East Stroudsburg University for 2017 - 2018?

-The degree programs with the highest enrollments are Biological Sciences, Business Management, Sociology (Criminal Justice, Social Work, Sociology), Psychology, and Nursing.
+The degree programs with the highest enrollments are Biological Sciences, Business Management, Sociology (Criminal Justice, Social Work, and Sociology), Psychology, and Nursing.

 State and Regional Fun Facts